-Project: Coastal protection and near-shore evolution under Sea Level Rise
+Project: Coastal adaptation under Sea Level Rise using soft engineering

 Supervisors: Dr Christopher Blenkinsopp, Dr Alan Hunter and Prof Gerd Masselink

 Global mean sea level is rising at an increasing rate, and this represents one of the main long term coastal hazards.
 Existing hard engineering coastal defences are neither designed nor efficient against Sea Level Rise (SLR), and therefore are likely to be over-topped and breached during this century.

 A recent soft engineering technique named “dynamic revetment” or “cobble berm” has been implemented in some coastal places to protect the hinterland against storm wave and erosion.
 This type of revetment is not static and moves under wave’s action while dissipating the wave’s energy.
 By optimising the design of the dynamic revetment as well as the deployment area, this structure is supposed to self-maintain its relative position to sea level under SLR.
 The pebbles composing such a protection are expected to move landward under SLR, thus keep protecting the hinterland against future extreme wave climate.

 The performance of the revetment was tested in the GWK large scale flume, Hannover, Germany, through the ‘DynaRev’ experiment.
 The experiment was designed to assess the behaviour and the capacity of the revetment to adapt and protect sandy beaches against waves attack and SLR.